-DR. Bonnie Henry, Provincial Health Officer, and Stephen Brown, Deputy Minister of Health, on Thursday announced 234 new COVID-19 cases, including four epi-linked cases.
-The total number of cases is now 14,109 in British Columbia.
+DR. Bonnie Henry, Provincial Health Officer, and Adrian Dix, Minister of Health, on Friday announced 272 new cases, including five epi-linked cases, of COVID-19 in British Columbia.
+The total number of cases now stands at 14,381.

-There was one new COVID-19-related deaths, and the total number of deaths now stands at 262 deaths in the province.
+Sadly, there was one new COVID-19-related death.
+That brings the number of deaths in the province to 263.

-Currently, 86 individuals are hospitalized with COVID-19, 24 of whom are in intensive care.
-The remaining people are recovering at home in self-isolation.
+Currently, 78 individuals are hospitalized with COVID-19, 25 of whom are in intensive care.
+The remaining people with COVID-19 are recovering at home in self-isolation.

-There have been no new community outbreaks.
+There has been one new community outbreak at Suncor Firebag Oil Sands.
 There continue to be exposure events around the province.
 Public alerts and notifications are posted on the BC Centre for Disease Control’s (BCCDC) website and on all health authorities’ websites.